 If you are unsure about whether or not you should or are required to report an accident to your insurer, it may be best to consult with a Florida auto accident attorney about your rights and obligations.

 How Accident Reports Are Used

 Because of the wealth of information usually contained in accident reports, they can be valuable in supporting your personal injury or wrongful death claim.
-While the reports themselves are not admissible at trial, the reports are a good source of information to help you and your Florida personal injury attorney evaluate your claim and gather evidence to support it.
+While a car accident report itself is not admissible at trial, the reports are a good source of information to help you and your Florida personal injury attorney evaluate your claim and gather evidence to support it.

 How Do I Get A Copy Of My Accident Report?

 For information on how to obtain your Florida accident report, visit the Florida Department of Highway Safety and Motor Vehicles website .

 How a Lawyer Can Help

 After a car accident in Florida, you will likely need to attend to many personal matters as well as medical treatment.
 Your expenses will likely add up to more than your insurance company is willing to provide, even if your policy includes bodily injury liability.
 If your injuries were severe, you may even consider pursuing legal action against the at-fault driver.